 HomePod service can be obtained with an appointment at an Apple Store or an Apple Authorized Service Provider.
 Apple also offers to send customers a box to ship their HomePod to its repair center for an additional fee of $19.95, £13.44, and $29.95 in the United States, United Kingdom, and Australia respectively.

 HomePod costs $349 in the United States, £319 in the United Kingdom, and $499 in Australia, so Apple's replacement fee is cheaper than buying a brand new one, but a lot more expensive compared to AppleCare+ fees.

-AppleCare+ is an optional, premium warranty plan that extends an iPhone's warranty coverage to two years from the original purchase date of the device, and adds up to two incidents of accidental damage coverage, each subject to a $39 service fee in the United States, £29 in the United Kingdom, and $55 in Australia, plus the upfront cost of the plan.
+AppleCare+ extends a HomePod's hardware coverage to two years from its original purchase date, and adds up to two incidents of accidental damage coverage, each subject to a $39 service fee in the United States, £29 in the United Kingdom, and $55 in Australia, plus the upfront cost of the plan.

 We've put together a chart to compare the potential costs of replacing a damaged HomePod with and without AppleCare+ in each country: